apache/camel-website/content/blog/2024/09/camel48-whatsnew/index.md

 Add `poll` EIP as an easier and simpler version of `pollEnrich` EIP which is also more tooling friendly.

 The Camel tracer has been greatly performance improved, and reducing overhead.
-When using Camel JBang the tracing is now in _standby_ mode instead of enabled.
+When using Camel JBang, tracing is now in _standby_ mode instead of enabled.
-You can use `camel trace --action=start` to starting tracing.
+You can use `camel trace --action=start` to start tracing.

 We continued with micro-optimizations on the core code.
-For the `simple` language, matching predicates should be about 12% faster - in average.
+For the `simple` language, matching predicates should be about 12% faster - on average.
 Additionally, we have fine-tuned the buffer sizes used for multiple operations, which should help reduce the CPU cycles required for generating strings, handling input and input data and more.

 ### Cloud configuration

 In this version we've added the capability for the core to automatically read the cloud configuration that the user can mount at deployment time.
-Just add the configuration `camel.main.cloud-properties-location` to let the runtime to scan such directories (it's a comma separated values) and use those values as regular properties.
+Simply add the configuration option `camel.main.cloud-properties-location` to allow the runtime to scan such directories (using comma separated values) and consume those values as regular properties.

 For example, given the following application: